 - Chew all your food very well, to ease digestion;

-- Sit for at least 30 minutes after eating, and avoid lying down;
+- Avoid lying down for at least 30 minutes after eating;

-- Do not wear clothes that are tight on the tummy and bump;
+- Do not wear clothes that are very tight on the tummy and bump;

-- Do not smoke and avoid exposing yourself to cigarette smoke;
+- Avoid smoking or exposing yourself to cigarette smoke;

 - Avoid eating 2 to 3 hours before going to bed.

-Heartburn usually goes away after labor because the stomach has more space in the abdomen and the female hormones go back to normal.
-However, women who gained a lot of weight during pregnancy can still have heartburn for up to one year after labor.
-Additionally, heartburn can be a symptom of reflux in pregnancy that should be treated in accordance to doctor recommendations.
+Heartburn usually goes away after labor because the stomach has more space to expand in the abdomen and the hormonal levels go back to normal.
+However, women who gained a lot of weight during pregnancy can still have persistent heartburn for up to one year after labor.
+Additionally, heartburn can be a symptom of reflux that should be identified and treated in accordance to doctor recommendations.